GNUWorldChannel/cservice-web-php7.4/README.md

     | |___\__ \  __/ |   \ V /| | (_|  __/_____\ V  V /  __/ |_) |
      \____|___/\___|_|    \_/ |_|\___\___|      \_/\_/ \___|_.__/

+SPECIAL NOTE: Take in consideration we had to modify a few things to get this part of GNUWORLD working The code becomes from the official version, but with bug fixes and a new theme.
+OFFICIAL THEME is gone.

 --------------------------------------------------------------------------
 		Test OS: Ubuntu 20.04.2 LTS \n \l - Server